Biological Data Sciences

 Get a Bachelor of Science Degree in Botany

 One degree, five options.
-Learn the core scientific and analytical skills surrounding botany and plant pathology, and focus your education on one of five key areas of focus.
+Learn the core scientific and analytical skills in botany and plant pathology, and specialize in one of five key areas.

 Learn more about Undergraduate Program